 Our US Coast Guard certified skippers charter our 28-ft fishing boats for saltwater adventures – targeting halibut, king salmon, silver salmon and several other species – while our freshwater guides lead daily excursions rivers and streams nearby.
 Outside of fishing, we offer other activities such as kayaking, hiking and glacier tours.
 This is truly a wonderful Alaskan adventure and it caters to both the hardcore fisherman and family seeing a true wilderness experience.
 As part of our all-inclusive packages, guests receive first-class accommodations and dine on gourmet meals prepared by our expert culinary staff.

 The trophy-class fishing, exhilarating wildlife and spectacular scenery make this adventure the trip of a lifetime!

 - Expert guides and US Coast Guard licensed saltwater fishing captains

-- Luxury 5-star accommodations
+- Luxury first-class accommodations & meals

 - Orvis endorsed

 Day 1 Arrive in Ketchikan and take floatplane flight to the lodge